xavierbriole/botpress/docs/guide/docs/managing/proactive.md

 ### Send custom content on proactive event

 You can intercept a proactive trigger to send custom content.
-This could be used to send reminders, display a welcome message or ask for feedback.
+This could be used to send reminders, display a welcome message, or ask for feedback.

 - Make sure that you've sent an event from your webpage.
 See the examples above.
 - Use this in your `before_incoming_middleware` hook: